Osaka Tōin Junior and Senior High School: Baseball

+List of Koshien Championships

 Brass band

 The brass band club was formed in 2005 and in the same year took the gold prize at the Kansai Brass Band Contest.
 In 2006 and 2007, the band represented the Kansai region in the high school division of the All-Japan Band Competition, taking the silver award on both occasions.
 In 2008 the band did not qualify for the national competition, but returned in 2009 and won their first gold award.
 The band continued this success with consecutive wins at the 2010 and 2011 competitions.
 In 2008 the band also won silver in its first appearance at the All Japan Marching Contest.
 It followed this with by winning gold at the 2009 and 2010 events.
 As a result of this success, the band receives many requests for public performances and is well known throughout Japan despite its short history.

 Soccer

 The school's soccer club was founded in 2005.
-It qualified for the soccer tournament of the national high school sports championships in 2007 and reached the quarter finals of the same tournament in 2008.
+It qualified for the soccer tournament of the national high school sports championships in 2007 and reached the quarter-finals of the same tournament in 2008.
 The club also qualified for the 2008 All Japan High School Soccer Tournament and advanced to the second round.

 The girls' soccer club was formed in 2006.
-It has qualified for the national championships several times since its first appearance in 2007; in 2011 the club finished runners-up, losing to Tokiwagi Gakuen High School 1–3 in the final.
+It has qualified for the national championships several times since its first appearance in 2007; in 2011 the club finished runners-up, losing to Tokiwagi Gakuen High School LSC 1–3 in the final.